elixirbeats/abletoolz/README.md

 `myset.als` --> `myset_32bars_90bpm.als`.
 Running this multiple times overwrites this section only (so your filename wont keep growing).

-### Analysis - checking samples/tracks/plugins
-`--list-tracks` List track information.

-`--check-samples` Checks relative and absolute sample paths and verifies if the file exists.
-Ableton will load the sample as long as one of the two are valid.
-If relative path doesn't exist(Not collected and saved) only absolute path is checked.
-By default only missing samples are displayed to reduce clutter, use `-v` to show all found samples as well.

-`--check-plugins` Checks plugin VST paths and verifies they exist. **Note**: When loading a set, if Ableton finds the same plugin name in a different path it will automatically fix any broken paths the next time you save your project.
-This command attempts to find missing VSTs and if it finds a name match it's most likely Ableton will load it fine.
-Mac Audio Units/AU are not stored with paths, just plugin names.
-Mac OS is not supported for this yet.
-`/Library/Audio/Plug-Ins/Components`.

-### Edit
-These will only edit sets in memory unless you use `--save` explicitly to commit changes.

-`--unfold` or `--fold` unfolds/folds all tracks in set.

-`--set-track-heights`  Set arrangement track heights for all tracks, including groups and automation lanes.
-The values will be different on different computers/OSes because it's based on your screen resolution, so first experiment with this command and `--set-track-widths` on a set with different values and open it after to see how it looks.
-On my setup the Min is 17, Default 68, Max 425 for track height.

-`--set-track-widths` Set clip view track widths for all tracks.
-On my setup, Min 17, Default 24, Max 264.

-`--master-out` number to set Master audio output channels to.
-1 correlates to stereo out 1/2, 2 to stereo out 3/4 etc.

-`--cue-out` set Cue audio output channels.
-Same numbering for stereo outputs as master out.

 ## Examples
 Check all samples in sets